mariaperezdeayalas/Customer-Segmentation-Final-Project-/README.md

 ### **Conclusion & Learnings**
 #
 The algorithm has divided my customers into 4 groups, based on their level of income and their loyalty level mainly.

+XXXXXX

+### **Structure of project files**
+#
+This project contains:
+- Notebooks folder: with 4 Jupyter Notebooks dedicated to 1) cleaning the dataset; 2) data pre-processing; 3) Clustering with K-Means; 4) Marketing Campaigns Analysis
+- Data folder: with all the data used for the project
+- Tableau Story: with the summary of the project and the presentation deck, it can be found [here](https://public.tableau.com/app/profile/mar.a.p.rez.de.ayala/viz/FinalProject-Presentation_16396524682090/Final)